The Amityville Horror: Films

 The 1979 film, based on Jay Anson's novel, is the best known in the series.
 James Brolin and Margot Kidder portray the couple George and Kathy Lutz.
 The part of the priest who blesses the house (renamed Father Delaney in the film) was played by Academy Award–winning actor Rod Steiger.
 The first three Amityville films received a theatrical release, while the fourth film was made for television by NBC.
 The sequels from the 1990s were released direct to video and contain virtually no material relating to the Lutz family or the DeFeo murders.
 Instead, they concentrate on paranormal phenomena caused by cursed items supposedly linked to the house.

-One of the better known features of the Amityville Horror films is the distinctive pumpkin head appearance of the house, which was created by two quarter round windows on the third floor attic level.
-The windows are often illuminated in the films, giving the appearance of malevolent eyes.
+A notable feature of the Amityville Horror films is the distinctive jack-o'-lantern-like appearance of the house, which was created by two quarter round windows on the third floor attic level.
+The windows are often illuminated in the films, giving the appearance of menacing eyes.
 The first three films were filmed at a house in Toms River, New Jersey which had been converted to look like 112 Ocean Avenue after the authorities in Amityville denied permission for location filming.
 Although not all of the films in The Amityville Horror series are set at the former Lutz home on Ocean Avenue, the distinctive Dutch Colonial house is traditionally used as the main image in promotional material.

-In 2005, a remake of the original Amityville Horror film was released, with the tagline Katch em and kill em, referring to the claimed link between the house in Ocean Avenue and John Ketcham, whose name has been linked to witchcraft in Salem, Massachusetts but remains a controversial and elusive figure.
+In 2005, a remake of the original Amityville Horror film was released, with the tagline "Katch 'em and kill 'em," referring to the claimed link between the house in Ocean Avenue and John Ketcham, whose name has been linked to witchcraft in Salem, Massachusetts but remains a controversial and elusive figure.
 This version exaggerates the isolation of 112 Ocean Avenue by depicting it as a remote house similar to the Overlook Hotel in Stephen King's The Shining.
 In reality, 112 Ocean Avenue is a suburban house within 50 ft of other houses in the neighborhood.
 The house used in the 2005 version was in Silver Lake, Wisconsin, while other location work was shot in nearby Antioch, Illinois.
-The child character Jodie DeFeo, appearing in the film, is fictional and was not one of the victims of the shootings by Ronald DeFeo, Jr. in November 1974.
+The child character Jodie DeFeo, appearing in the film, is fictional and was not one of the victims of the shootings by Ronald DeFeo Jr. in November 1974.
 George Lutz described the 2005 remake as "drivel" and sued the makers for breach of contract, defamation and libel.
-He objected particularly to the scene in the film where the male lead – named as George Lutz and played by Ryan Reynolds – is shown killing the family dog with an axe.
+He objected particularly to the scene in the film where the male lead – named George Lutz and played by Ryan Reynolds – is shown killing the family dog with an axe.
 The film also shows the George Lutz character building coffins for members of his own family.
 The defamation claim was dismissed by a Los Angeles court in November 2005, while other issues related to the lawsuit remained unresolved at the time of George Lutz's death.